Scalers History, Family Crest & Coats of Arms

 Early History of the Scalers family

-Another 202 words (14 lines of text) covering the years 1290, 1372, 1402, 1399 and 1401 are included under the topic Early Scalers History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Scalers research.
+Another 86 words (6 lines of text) covering the years 1290, 1372, 1402, 1399 and 1401 are included under the topic Early Scalers History in all our PDF Extended History products and printed products wherever possible.

 Scalers Spelling Variations